 NWM holds biennial conferences, the first of which took place at the Department of Mathematics, University of Agriculture, Makurdi, Nigeria in May 2017.
 The second biennial conference was held at the Department of Mathematics University of Nigeria, Nsukka, Nigeria in June 2019.

-The NWM furthermore organized and hosted the Second Conference of West African Women in Mathematics, entitled "Addressing Gender Inequality Menace: Roles of Employment and Government Policies" at the University of Ibadan, Nigeria in 2018 with a week-long school on Mathematical Finance preceding the conference.
+The NWM furthermore organized and hosted the Second Conference of West African Women in Mathematics at the University of Ibadan, Nigeria in 2018 with a week-long school on Mathematical Finance preceding the conference.
+The event was funded by Committee for Women in Mathematics (CWM) and the University of Ibadan.
 Participants and plenary speakers were drawn from Nigeria and outside Nigeria.
-There were career talks with 5 female students each from 6 different secondary schools during the conference.
+There were career talks for female students drawn from different secondary schools during the conference.

 seeks to provide a stimulating intellectual environment for women academicians from all over Pakistan in different mathematical disciplines.
 Their first meeting was held at Quaid-e-Azam University, Islamabad in April 2014, followed by their second meeting at the University of Peshawar in Khyber Pakhtunkhwa in November 2017.
 The next meeting of PWM is being planned.

 Panama does not have a formal organization for women in mathematics yet.
 Since May 2019, Panama has organized a monthly Math Carnival in different museums, parks and malls.
 The first Math Carnival took place on the International Day for Women in Mathematics on May 12th, 2019.
-Even though the Math Carnivals are open to the public, the purpose of this math outreach event is to inspire Panamanian youth, particularly girls, to study math by showing them real-life examples of Panamanian female mathematicians who are successful in their careers.
-Also, the Panama Pod of 500 Women Scientists was created in June 2019 with the goal of giving a collective voice for Panamanian women in science.
+Even though the Math Carnivals are open to the public, the purpose of this math outreach event is to inspire our youth, particularly girls, to study math by showing them real-life examples of Panamanian female mathematicians who are successful in their careers.
+Since the creation of the Panamanian Foundation for the Promotion of Mathematics (FUNDAPROMAT) in December 2019, the Math Carnivals have been organized by FUNDAPROMAT, as well as Virtual Encounters with Outstanding Mathematicians, in which international female mathematicians share anecdotes of their personal life and their professional journey and then present on an interesting math topic.

 In March 2016, Peruvian mathematicians formed Grupo de Mujeres Peruanas en Ciencias Matemáticas during the event Primer Encuentro Nacional de Mujeres Peruana en Matemáticas (First meeting of Peruvian women in mathematicians) in Peru.
 Their first goal is the empowerment of the women in mathematical sciences and the organization of different academic and professional activities.
 They are part of the Red de Mujeres en Matematicas en Latinoamerica y El Caribe.